 With browser-based automation:

-Everything runs locally, under the account owner's control.
+The deletion workflow runs locally, under the account owner's control.

 2. You Retain Full Account Ownership